ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 got my printable museum pass from my library for one of the art museums in nyc for this week, which i havent been to in 10 yrs

+i was planning on going to the art museum in nyc tomorrow but i have a cold and i dont want to walk around with a stuffy nose, so ill go sometime in january/feb but def going to pilates this week

 ------------------
 # Oct
 ------------------